Cale has been busy producing artists since the late Sixties, when he captured the raw sound of the Stooges and the teutonic tones of Nico.

 "Jac took me to Detroit to see the MC5 recording live.
 The opening band was the Stooges...
 I fell in love with Iggy's character and personality as a performer.
 The challenge was to get that magic and impish behavior onto a record."

-After the Quadrophonic project for rival record label Columbia fails to take off, Cale joins Warners as a staff producer in 1971.
 He moves from New York to Los Angeles.
 Warners hopes to make a quadrophonic version of A Clockwork Orange by Stanley Kubrick.
-The costs of refitting the theatres for the new sound are too high to make it happen.
+It turns out that the costs of refitting the movie theatres for the new sound are too high to make it happen.
+Also, Cale never was not compatible with big company big bucks producing methods and he left in 1975.
+He has been freelancing ever since.

 "It was not clear what persona this record was going to have until I had her improvise against herself.
 At that point something clicked.
 There was a track she did where she read poetry against poetry and there were two lines going on and I had her mix it.
 When Clive Davis [head of Arista, the record label - HW] heard that, he said, 'Hey, you've got a collaborator.'
 And that's exactly the thing that made that record different.
 She was really a poet and you had to respect the fact that she was not a musician but out of sheer bravado and desire was making herself into a rock-and-roll singer and basically wanted to be Keith Richards.
 But I was awed that she had gotten all that input from Bob Dylan and Lou Reed to some extent.
 She had a Welsh Methodist idea of improvisation, in that it was like declamation.
 Lou was kind of psychological, but a lot of Patti's impulses came from preaching."